napescui/StockSage/replit.md

 ## Overview

-StockAnalyzer Pro is a comprehensive stock analysis platform built with React frontend and Express backend.
-It provides real-time stock data visualization, technical indicators, AI-powered insights, and interactive charts.
-The application integrates with Yahoo Finance for stock data and uses Google's Gemini AI for intelligent stock analysis.
+StockAnalyzer Pro is a comprehensive financial analysis platform built with React frontend and Express backend.
+It provides real-time financial data visualization, technical indicators, AI-powered insights, and interactive charts for stocks, indices, bonds, cryptocurrencies, and commodities.
+The application integrates with Yahoo Finance for financial data and uses Google's Gemini AI for intelligent analysis with emoji and markdown support.

 ## User Preferences